Causal inference for censored data with continuous marks: Introduction

-In various applications, the event time of interest, commonly termed as ``failure time", is often subject to censoring.
-Additionally, the failure time is usually marked by a continuous random variable, referred to as a mark.
-For example, subjects in the Antibody Mediated Prevention (AMP) trials were randomly assigned to receive either infusions of the monoclonal broadly neutralizing antibody (bnAb) VRC01 or a placebo.
+In various applications, the event time of interest, commonly termed ``failure time", is often subject to censoring.
+In addition, the failure time is usually marked by a continuous random variable, known as a mark.
+For example, subjects in Antibody Mediated Prevention (AMP) trials were randomly assigned to receive either infusions of the monoclonal broadly neutralizing antibody (bnAb) VRC01 or a placebo.
 The mark variable, 80\% inhibitory concentration (IC80), measures the HIV-1 Envelope neutralization sensitivity to VRC01.
-As the IC80 is unique for each infected subject and the genetic diversity of HIV-1 is considerable, the mark is a continuous random variable.
+As IC80 is unique for each infected subject and the genetic diversity of HIV-1 is considerable, the mark is a continuous random variable.
 A natural and compelling question is:

-{\it Does the treatment (e.g., VRC01) have a causal effect on the failure time (e.g., time to infection) marked by a continuous random variable (e.g., IC80)?}
+{\it Does a treatment (e.g., VRC01) have a causal effect on the failure time (e.g., time to HIV infection) marked by a continuous random variable (e.g., IC80)?}

-To address this question, we need to overcome two primary challenges: (1) defining the causal effect of a treatment when outcomes are marked by a continuous variable; and (2) conducting estimation and inference for such a causal effect.
+To address this question, we need to (1) define the causal effect of a treatment when outcomes are marked by a continuous variable; and (2) develop estimation and inference methods for such causal effects.

-Various methods have been developed to facilitate causal inference with censored data (e.g., \citealp{B1998,LG2003,CS2007,TT2014,TA2014,Yu2015,WY2021,SY2022,LS2023,Cui2023,MV2025}).
-However, the definition of the causal effect in the existing methods overlooks the impact of the mark.
-When the mark is present but not taken into account, it may fail to demonstrate significant causality.
-A toy example for illustrating this issue is provided in Section \ref{sec3}. \cite{SGM2009} investigated the proportional hazards model with a continuous mark, while \cite{QSS2024} proposed a mark-specific quantile regression model for analyzing such data.
-Additional related works include \cite{SLG2013}, \cite{JG2013, JG2016}, \cite{HSS2017}, \cite{Han2021} and \cite{SQHG2020}, among others.
-However, these methods excel at estimating associations between a treatment and failure time and fall short of establishing causal implications.